 One of the greatest things about visiting the Hawaiian islands is the array of incredible ocean activities at your disposal, including scuba diving, snorkeling, outrigger canoeing, stand up paddle boarding, kayaking, body boarding, surfing and more.
 While some water sports require high energy and prior experience to really excel at, the great thing about snorkeling is that just about anyone can do it and it’s a great way to experience the underwater life that makes Hawaii so unique.
 Maui is home to numerous great snorkeling spots, but we will delve into specifics about the best snorkeling spots around Maui to help make your next vacation an unforgettable adventure.
+We’ve compiled a list of the best snorkeling spots around Maui.
 Enjoy!

 Kama’ole Beach Parks